 Port Lockroy: Five Fun Facts

-Located off the Antarctic Peninsula’s coast, Port Lockroy is a natural harbor with two ship visits per day during summer, making it Antarctica’s single most visited site.
+Located off the Antarctic Peninsula’s coast, Port Lockroy is a natural harbour with two ship visits per day during summer, making it Antarctica’s single most visited site.

-It was named after Étienne-Auguste-Édouard Lockroy, a politician who funded the expedition that led to the site's discovery in 1904.
-For cruise-ship passengers and adventurers, exploring Port Lockroy is an unforgettable experience.
-Here are five essential facts.
+Port Lockroy, is named after Étienne-Auguste-Édouard Lockroy, a French politician who funded the expedition that led to the site's discovery in 1904.
+For explorers and adventurers, exploring this iconic Antarctic destination is an unforgettable experience - here are five essential facts to spark your imagination

-The British military set up a base in Port Lockroy in 1944, which remained operational until 1962.
-In 1996, the base was renovated into a museum.
-Bransfield House is the main base building, constructed in 1944.
+The British military set up a base in Port Lockroy in 1944, featuring Bransfield House.
+The base remained in operation until 1962 - in 1996 this site was renovated into a museum.
 Visitors can explore the building and read posters explaining the exhibits, which seek to replicate the original science base as it was in the 1950s.